 The most important piece of cycling kit you can own.
 The most useful, versatile and enjoyable piece of kit there is.
 Putting on or taking off, the humble gilet never fails to have an immediate effect, without being as 'clingy' as a full jacket.

 Perfect for the autumn or spring day when you're not sure what the weather is going to do.
-Also, forgive the bias, but we think ours is the best
+Also, forgive the bias, but we think our Attacus designed gilet is the best.

 Fingerless gloves really come into their own here.
 You get a bit of protection, but you can still use your hands.
 You know, to brake, and stuff.

-Could equally be called MTB gloves (or maybe even just 'thin gloves).
-Whatever the name, these are not your normal thick winter gloves.
-They are breathable so you don't get sweaty hands but still offer a bit of cold weather protection
+Not your normal thick winter/skiing gloves.
+They are breathable so you don't get sweaty hands but still offer a bit of cold weather protection.

 That space between your chest and your head can be really annoying.
 You know, your neck!